How to install and configure LEMP on Debian 12

 Processing triggers for man-db (2.11.2-2) ...

-Finally, to make sure everything is working correctly, go to the address IP in a web browser. http://your_server_ip.
+At the end, to make sure everything works properly, go to the address IP in a web browser. http://your_server_ip.

 Welcome to NGINX Page